Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--revision`:
   Specify the new commit *`revision`* corresponding to the specified git *`tag`* or specified *`version`*.
 * `-f`, `--force`:
-  Ignore duplicate open PRs.
   Remove all mirrors if `--mirror` was not specified.
 * `--python-package-name`:
   Use the specified *`package-name`* when finding Python resources for *`formula`*.
 If no package name is specified, it will be inferred from the formula's stable URL.
 * `--python-extra-packages`: